Skip to main content

 Once a job has been selected, pick the "Auto-Select Content to Matched Job," then "Create New Resume" button to automatically begin the curation process for your new resume.

-NOTE: Our Auto-Selection tool currently looks at both the checked and unchecked content of your Work Experience and Skills sections only to curate your resume for a particular job description.
+NOTE: Our Auto-Select tool currently looks at both the checked and unchecked content of your Work Experience and Skills sections only to curate your resume for a particular job description.

 After the Curation is Complete

-For example, Auto-Selection kept all the bullets associated with "ABC Company" active, but rearranged them according to relevance.
+For example, Auto-Select kept all the bullets associated with "ABC Company" active, but rearranged them according to relevance.
 For "Elemental Designs," the tool deactivated a bullet point and rearranged the remaining active ones.

 If you run the tool and don't need much of a change, though, it means that the bullet points you have selected are already a good match for the job description!